 Along with area sabha, ward councillor, committees and council, as platforms for citizen grievance redressal, there should be a formal technology enabled platform to register complaints.
 The complaint redressal mechanism should be centralised for all the public services delivered in the city (through any agency city/state/central) and then directed to the concerned department.
-The complaint redressal mechanism should have provision of feedback and the closing of complaint should be done by the citizens.
+The complaint redressal mechanism should be done by the citizens.